Trump’s illness halts campaign just when it needs an October boost

 Trump’s advisers and allies are trying to use his hospitalization to galvanize his base.
 Corey Lewandowski, a senior adviser to the Trump campaign, sounded an all-call on Fox News Channel Saturday night: “We’re asking everyone to stand in the breach and fight for President Trump as he has done for us unwavering and 24 hours a day, seven days a week through everything that has been thrown at him.”

-On Sunday, Trump Jr. sent an email to the president’s supporters asking for campaign money.
+On Sunday, Donald Trump Jr. sent an email to the president’s supporters asking for campaign money.

-“We are in the final stretch of this Election, and while my father is working hard to get back on the road as quickly as possible, it’s up to us to keep our movement strong for his EPIC RETURN,” Trump Jr. wrote.
+“We are in the final stretch of this Election, and while my father is working hard to get back on the road as quickly as possible, it’s up to us to keep our movement strong for his EPIC RETURN,” he wrote.

 But coordination has been difficult, as Trump campaign officials have been largely out of the loop regarding the outbreak, according to White House and campaign officials.
-Even senior figures on the campaign did not learn about Trump’s diagnosis or that of Hope Hicks, counselor to the president, until around the same time the public did.
+Even senior figures on the campaign did not learn about Trump’s diagnosis or that of Hope Hicks, counselor to the president, until about the same time the public did.

 “It’s like a bad television show, which in fact it is,” Tom Rath, a longtime Republican strategist and elected official in New Hampshire, said in assessing the past week for Trump.
 “The data suggest that the American people, the public, have just about had enough.
 Unless [the Trump campaign] significantly change the direction and dynamic of this race — and nothing they have done so far has been able to do it — we are headed towards a pretty significant change in government come November.”